OliverLand0/rapidPhotoFlow/infastructure.md

 2. Frontend calls Backend API through API Gateway → ALB → ECS service.
 3. Backend stores photo metadata in RDS and files in S3.
 4. Backend forwards image bytes to the AI Tagging Service (separate ECS task).
-5. AI service calls OpenAI Vision/Embeddings to generate tags.
+5. AI service calls OpenAI GPT-4o-mini Vision API to generate tags.
 6. Tags are stored in RDS and returned to the user.
 7. User reviews, filters, and manages photos in the Review UI.